Gougaaate/MNT/README.md

 The output image will be a PPM file, which can be opened with most image viewers.
 The colors of the image will represent the depths of the coordinates, with darker colors representing deeper depths.

 ## Dependencies
-This project requires the proj.h library for coordinate projection, and the C++ standard library for input/output and image generation.
+This project requires the proj.h library for coordinate projection, the delaunator.hpp header to triangulate the image, and the C++ standard library for input/output and image generation.
 You also need cmake to compile the project with the code line.
 Else, use g++.